Martin Act: Investigative powers

 The Martin Act further empowers New York Attorneys General to conduct investigations into fraudulent practices.
 When conducting an investigation, the attorney general is not required to demonstrate probable cause or disclose the details of the investigation, and has discretion to keep the investigation confidential to avoid unwarranted market reaction.
 The Act also permits the Attorney General to issue subpoenas to compel attendance of witnesses and production of documents deemed relevant or material to an investigation.
 Those called in for questioning during such investigations do not have a right to counsel or a right against self-incrimination.
 Furthermore, the attorney general's decision to conduct an investigation is not reviewable by courts.

 Enforcement

 Civilly, the attorney general may bring an action under the act to obtain preliminary or permanent injunctive relief against defendant selling or offering to sell securities in New York.
 Violation of a Martin Act injunction is a misdemeanor, punishable by a cumulative civil penalty of $3,000 per violation.

 Criminally, the attorney general may assume a prosecutorial rule to punish both misdemeanors and felonies.
 Misdemeanors are punishable by a fine of up to $500 or imprisonment of up to one year, or both.
 Felonies carry a penalty of up to four years of imprisonment.

+In 2020, New York Attorney General Letitia James clarified longstanding uncertainty regarding the Martin Act's treatment of private placements made in New York pursuant to the federal Securities Act, indicating that New York considered such offerings to be "to the public" and subject to the Martin Act.
+The announcement also indicated New York would acknowledge federal preemption for offerors that filed a Form D and submitted a notice filing and fee to New York.